Freehand-prime/freehand-prime/README.md

 1a.
 The project database is built on [Postgres](https://www.postgresql.org/download/), so you will need to make sure to have that installed.

-1b.We recommend using Postico to run those queries as that was used to create the queries, or pgAdmin if running postgres from a Windows PC.
+1b.
+We recommend using Postico to run those queries as that was used to create the queries, or pgAdmin if running postgres from a Windows PC.
 If running on Windows, you will need to enter your username and password for your postgres server in the .env file as described below.

 1c.
 Create a local PostgreSQL database named `freehand`.